| René van Meurs: 1992 Toyota Celica GT-Four ‘Carlos Sainz’ limited edition |

 |

-The American Racing Academy instructors use Stack's Data Acquisition system to give a completely accurate, lap by lap breakdown of student's on-track performance.
+The American Racing Academy instructors use Stack's Data Logging system to give a completely accurate, lap by lap breakdown of student's on-track performance.

 The American Racing Academy is based at the Las Vegas Motor Speedway, 7055 Speedway Blvd., Suite E102, Las Vegas, NV 89115.